 About the Founder

 The Institute was unofficially founded in 2008 when Rebecca brought home the first bird in need: Nelly, a 6 year old rooster with deformed feet.
-Propelled by a love for the power of humane education, compassionate living and the vegan lifestyle, Rebecca created the Institute For Animal Happiness as an advocacy and fundraising website in 2013, and raised money via the sales of a humble vegan message ski hat and a song for not only the animals in her care but several other organizations.
-Over the decade of working to help farm animals, she had found herself drawn to chickens: one of the true “underdogs” of the animal kingdom, abused and killed in unthinkable numbers and desperately in need of advocates and friends - and in time she was repeatedly bringing home chickens from the rescues where she worked to provide them with more individualized, critical care.
-After moving many times, the opportunity to have a yard and build one, two and then three coops for rescued birds and expand her own efforts to do care and advocacy led to the Institute becoming an official 501(c)(3) Non-profit in 2019.
+Propelled by a love for the power of humane education, compassionate living and the vegan lifestyle, Rebecca created the Institute For Animal Happiness initially as an advocacy and fundraising website in 2013, and raised money via the sales of a humble vegan message ski hat and a song for not only the animals in her care but several other organizations.
+Over the decade of working to help farm animals, she had found herself continually drawn to chickens: one of the true “underdogs” of the animal kingdom, abused and killed in unthinkable numbers and desperately in need of advocates and friends.
+In time she was regularly bringing home these proud and intelligent birds from the rescues where she worked to provide them with more individualized, critical care.
+After moving many times, the opportunity to have a yard and build one, two and then three coops for rescued birds and expand her own efforts led to the Institute becoming an official 501(c)(3) Non-profit in 2019.
 Rebecca oversees the daily operations and animal care work as a volunteer, wearing the Executive Director hat.
-She also co-founded Hudson Valley Vegfest and the up-coming Kingston Animalia art event, events which support the Institutes mission to bring more education and visibility about veganism to the region, and whose proceeds help support the work of the Institute.
+She also co-founded Hudson Valley Vegfest and the up-coming Kingston Animalia art event, events which support the Institutes mission to bring more education and visibility about veganism to the region, and whose proceeds help keep the Institute going.

 About the Co-Founder